marylishop/AirBnB_clone_v3/README.md

 /models/engine/db_storage.py

-To Setup the DataBase for testing and development, there are 2 setup scripts that setup a database with certain privileges: setup_mysql_test.sql & setup_mysql_test.sql (for more on setup, see below).
+<p>To Setup the DataBase for testing and development, there are 2 setup scripts that setup a database with certain privileges: setup_mysql_test.sql & setup_mysql_test.sql (for more on setup, see below).</p>

 The Database uses Environmental Variables for tests.
 To execute tests with the environmental variables prepend these declarations to the execution command: